OneBrokenPixel/darkhexxa_UnityHelpers/README.md

 In the SimplePool Component you have access to the following settings under data:
   - Prefab – the game object to be cloned.
   - Max Count – the maximum number of game object this pool can spawn.
-0 = infinite (not really).
+0 = unlimited.
   - Batch Create Count – the number of objects that will be created when the pool requires more game objects.
   - Cull Inactive – starts a coroutine that will periodically cull the inactive objects.
   - Cull Interval – the time period in seconds of the cull events.